 As always I am happy to answer any question and talk through any concerns – please email me at [email protected]

-* Tim Farron is President of the Liberal Democrats.
+* Tim Farron is Leader of the Liberal Democrats, MP for Westmorland and Lonsdale and a former President of the Liberal Democrats.